Wayne-X/rektin/README.md

 - async queries, multiple SMTP querying workers
 - get emails mode, only get emails but does not send anything
 - user adjustable settings for linked scrape speed
-- "costco mode", imput list of companies with conservative scrape speed and run silently "always-on", email new people not seen before
+- "costco mode", input list of companies with conservative scrape speed and run silently "always-on", email new people not seen before